IceBerge421/markdown-cv/index.md

 ## Media and Press

+`2023`
+Interviewed as an expert by journalists from *PBS Frontline* and *The Washington Post* on Discord, gaming culture, and moderation challenges.
+(July, 2023).

 `2022`
 Nicholson School of Media Today.
 (September, 2022).
 Featured in spotlight article "UCF student designs video games to combat lack of queer representation".